"""Comprehensive risk metrics suite for tail risk analysis.

 def maximum_drawdown(self) -> float:

-Maximum drawdown measures the largest peak-to-trough decline
+Computes the largest peak-to-trough decline in the **cumulative sum

 Returns: